reinhart1010/nix/docs/en/common/virsh.md

 ---
 # virsh

 Manage virsh guest domains.
-(Note: 'guest_id' can be the id, name or UUID of the guest).
+(Note: 'guest_id' can be the ID, name or UUID of the guest).
 Some subcommands such as `virsh list` have their own usage documentation.
 More information: <https://libvirt.org/virshcmdref.html>.